MarDom15/Fraude_Detection/README.md

-# Writing the entire document content into a Markdown file
-content = """
 # 🌟 **Credit Card Fraud Detection**
 *Fraud detection using Logistic Regression, Random Forest, and Deep Learning (MLP) with MLOps and Streamlit.*